rmodrak/asdf_examples/README.md

-data-processing-examples
+asdf_examples
 ------------------------

-A set of scripts illustrating how the data processing suite works in practice.
-Shows how the `computational-seismology` packages (`pyadjoint`, `pyflex`, `pytomo3d`, `pyasdf`) are used together in a real inversion.
+Scripts illustrating how the `computational-seismology` data processing suite works in practice.
+Shows how the packages `pyadjoint`, `pyflex`, `pytomo3d`, `pyasdf` can be used together in an inversion.